• Menu

 Unlike Puerto Escondido, Oaxaca where a colectivo is most often a pick-up truck with a buzzer in back, here on the swanky Riviera Maya, they are air-conditioned, relatively new mini-vans, complete with seat belts.

-Colectivo from Playa del Carmen - Tulum.
+One of the Colectivo vans that travel from Playa del Carmen to Tulum.

 You can catch a colectivo in Playa del Carmen at the corner of 20 Avenida and 2 Calle Norte, a 5 minute walk from Walmart.
 The vans headed to Tulum will be pointing north on the street.
-You just climb into one with an open door, grab a seat and tell the driver where you are going.

 How to pronounce Xpu-ha?
 The pronunciation of Xpu-ha is pronounced shpoo-ha (shouting “poo-pa” from the back of a crowded van is likely one of the most embarrassing things you could ever do ).

-Once the mini-van is full, it will depart, making stops along Federal Highway 307 to let other passengers out.
 You pay your fare when you get out.
 After a 20 minute ride, you’ll arrive at your highway stop (km 265).

 Then, cross the highway, pay 50 pesos at the kiosk, get a wristband and walk down the dirt road with the sign for La Playa restaurant, home of the Xpu-Ha Beach Club.

 Save your food bill so you can get a refund of your 50 pesos on your way out (assuming you leave before 6 pm).
-It’s an easy 10 minute walk, past mangroves and fruit trees, and is mostly shady.

 Dirt road to xpu-ha beach near Playa del Carmen, Mexico.

-What to Do at Xpu-Ha Playa Beach Club
+Things to Do at Xpu-Ha

-On calm days, the top things to do in xpu-ha include swimming, snorkelling or just splashing about.
-In addition to being one of the best beaches for snorkelling in the Yucatan, it’s one of the best beaches in Mexico for families.
+On calm days, the top things to do in Xpu-Ha include swimming, snorkelling or just splashing about.

-Even non-swimmers ( like me) will find it an easy spot to swim, assuming you don’t arrive on a windy day.
 If it’s windy you can always go kitesurfing or go for a long walk.
 The sand is flat and smooth so perfect for beach walking.

 But what most people do is just hang out and relax on the beach.
-Sip a cocktail, order a bucket of beer or listen to live music.
-If you plan your visit and arrive on a Saturday or Sunday around 2:30 pm, you can listen to live jazz or salsa music at Restaurant & Beach Club La Playa.
+Sip a cocktail, order a bucket of beer and chill out listening to the waves.

 View of lounge chairs on Xpu-Ha Beach near Playa del Carmen.